donnypratamae/donnypratamae/README.md

 Here are some ideas to get you started:

 - 💼 I’m pursuing a Bachelor of Informatics Engineering Degree
-- 🌱 I’m currently learning Flutter & JavaScript
+- 🌱 I’m currently try to slicing ui design into a website
 - 📫 How to reach me : donnypratamae@gmail.com
 - 😄 I'm natively speak Indonesian and intermediate speak english.
 - ⚡ Fun fact : I love code and gaming